-Requesting an online appraisal of your asiatic art is simple and entirely free of charge.
+Requesting an online appraisal of your asiatic art is simple.
 You just need to complete our appraisal form with a brief description and some photos.
 This information will be sent directly to one of our antiquarian screen experts who will provide you with a price range and sales advice.

 A team of experts and auctioneers

-If you own a screen, use our online form for a free appraisal.
+If you own a screen, use our online form for an appraisal.